cortoproject/driver-ui-vr/README.md

 You can now start any project that serves up the corto UI.
 If you want to create a project from scratch, read the next section.

-## Create a project that serves 3D data
+## Create a project that serves up 3D data
 First, to create a project that instantiates the UI, run these commands:
 ```
 corto create MyUiServer